PhysiCell-Tools/python-loader/man/docstring/mcdsts.__init__.md

             graph: boole; default True
                 should neighbor graph and attached graph be extracted? setting graph to False will use less memory and speed up processing.

+            physiboss: boole; default True
+                should physiboss state data extracted, if found? setting physiboss to False will use less memory and speed up processing.

             settingxml: string; default PhysiCell_settings.xml
                 from which settings.xml should the substrate and cell type